 Welcome to Marwen tries so hard to be endlessly creative with its animated narrative it becomes uneven when it forgets to put the same type of effort into the real-life storyline as well.
 Aims to be a crowd-pleaser yet is anything but.
 Middling.

-Robert Zemeckis has been so successful implementing animation, special effects, and modern technology into his films that it only enhances the viewer’s experience with his work.
+Robert Zemeckis has successfully implemented animation, special effects, and modern technology into his films to enhance the viewer’s experience with his work.
 He may have had an indirect effect and may be responsible for studios creating so many technologies-obsessed films over a well-written script, with the past two decades having been littered with these types of failed attempts.
 Welcome to Marwen seems to be an exercise in the technology used to create its animated narrative while sacrificing the well-written real-life storyline.
-The result is overly sentimental, which is used to cover up a hollow script, and that creates a false world that is as artificial as the town of Marwen Mark Hogancamp created.
+The result is overly sentimental, which is used to cover up a hollow script, creating a false world that is as artificial as the town of Marwen Mark Hogancamp created.

 Pay special attention to the end of the film, with a sly nod to some famous scenes from some of Zemeckis’ most famous works.
 It’s the most enjoyable part of the film, but when the best part is a rehash or homage to other films, that’s an issue.